obsrva/obsrva.org/demo/home.md

   - image:
       src:
       alt: ""
-    title: Cyber Threat Intelligence 🔮
+    title: Proof of Concept Exploits 🔮
-    description: Obsrva creates custom CTI tools to scan the internet for vulnerable endpoints and notify asset owners of potentially compromised devices.
+    description: Obsrva builds proof of concept exploits for our discovered vulnerabilities, published to Exploit-DB.
   - image:
       src:
       alt: ""